denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 ![fit](assets/feedback.jpg)

 ^
-Asked for feedback to see if people enjoyed it
+Asked for feedback to see if people enjoyed it.
+People wanted this.

 ---